madebymode/packer-centos-7/README.md

 If you want to only build a box for one of the supported virtualization platforms (e.g. only build the VMware box), add `--only=vmware-iso` to the `packer build` command:

     $ packer build --only=vmware-iso centos7.json

+    $ packer build --only=virtualbox-iso centos7.json

+## Testing built boxes

+There's an included Vagrantfile that allows quick testing of the built Vagrant boxes.
+From this same directory, run one of the following commands after building the boxes:

+    # For VMware Fusion:
+    $ vagrant up vmware --provider=vmware_fusion

+    # For VirtualBox:
+    $ vagrant up virtualbox --provider=virtualbox

 ## License